peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 - *Phytophthora rubi*
 - *Phytophthora siskiyouensis*

-Again refering to the sample summary report from running with default settings, for ``DNA10MIX_undiluted`` and ``DNA10MIX_diluted25x`` we got:
+Again referring to the sample summary report from running with default settings, for ``DNA10MIX_undiluted`` and ``DNA10MIX_diluted25x`` we got:

 - *Phytophthora agathidicida* (uncertain/ambiguous)